phredreeq/pfsense-vlan-configuration/README.md

 Click Save.

 Why em1 (lan) as parent?
-VLANs must be created on LAN interface — never on WAN.
-WAN faces the internet and
-VLAN tags on WAN would expose internal network structure externally.
+VLANs must be created on LAN interface, never on WAN.
+WAN faces the internet and VLAN tags on WAN would expose internal network structure externally.

 Expected result:
 Three VLANs listed: